-• Growth
+Growth

 - Growth at the PMC is managed by considering the operational needs to meet customer demands.
 Measurements in production, sales, and inventory are compared to inform decisions for sustainable PMC growth. - The leap from current capacity to the next level will require significant expenditures.
 The PMC's strategy to grow better is through improving workflow efficiencies. - As per the PMC business plan the PMC has been sustaining at least 5% growth annually (it has been closer to 10%) through ongoing increases in efficiency.
 There are indications that there could be opportunities in the future for more growth than that.
-The PMC can continue at a 5 to 10% annual growth rate without any major capital investments in capacity. - If it were decided to pursue a greater expansion the PMC could require additional cooler space, expansion of the packing shed, more tractors, another lifter, more field totes, an additional processing line and associated equipment, more seasonal labor, and additional full-time staff.
+The PMC can continue at a 5 to 10% annual growth rate without any major capital investments in capacity. - o If it were decided to pursue a greater expansion the PMC could require additional cooler space, expansion of the packing shed, more tractors, another lifter, more field totes, an additional processing line and associated equipment, more seasonal labor, and additional full-time staff.
 That type of capital expansion will require extensive consideration and planning.
-Until that time the plan is to continue modest growth through gains in efficiency. - PMC staff are participating in the PM Taskforce which will help inform future growth opportunities.
+Until that time the plan is to continue modest growth through gains in efficiency. - PMC staff participated in the Plant Materials Taskforce.
+The Taskforce's recommended strategies were adopted by the WACD Board in November 2024.
+PMC staff will evaluate the strategies, and develop timelines and budgets for implementation.